VPS Performance: Diagnosing Slow Servers

 Understanding which columns to index and in what order requires knowing your query patterns.
 Composite indexes can speed up queries that filter on multiple columns, but the column order matters.
 A query that filters on column A then column B needs an index with A first.
 Queries that filter on column B alone cannot use that index efficiently.

-PHP-FPM Configuration
+Reviewing PHP-FPM Configuration

 PHP-FPM controls how many concurrent PHP requests your server can handle.
-If there are not enough worker processes available, requests queue up and response times increase, even if the server has plenty of CPU and memory available.
+If there are not enough worker processes available, requests queue up and response times increase, even when the server has plenty of CPU and memory available.

 pm = dynamic